vavramusser/vavramusser.github.io/_pages/cv.md

 Teaching (University Level)
 ======
 * University of Southern California
-  * Spring 2020: The Water Planet
+  * Spring 2020 and Fall 2018: The Water Planet - teaching assistant and laboratory instructor
-  * Fall 2019: Sustinability Science in the City
+  * Fall 2019: Sustinability Science in the City - teaching assistant and laboratory instructor
-  * Fall 2018: The Water Planet
 * University of California, Berkeley
-  * Spring 2015: Brain, Mind, and Behavior
+  * Spring 2015: Brain, Mind, and Behavior - teaching assistant and discussion instructor
-  * Fall 2014: Medical Ethnobotany
+  * Fall 2014: Medical Ethnobotany - laboratory instructor
-  * Spring 2014: Introduction to Biology
+  * Spring 2014: Introduction to Biology - teaching assistant and discussion instructor

 Fellowships
 ======